It’s hard for parents to deal with a baby crying. Now your older child has to as well. Here’s how to help your child handle a baby crying.

 It’s enough to make you go bonkers.

-How to help your older child handle a new baby crying
+How to help your child handle a baby crying

 If only babies (and toddlers, for that matter) could communicate with words from day one.
 Instead, we’re left to decipher their needs based on their cries.